 "less than an acre" lots have also been rather stable -- fluctuating no further than between \$53K and \$60K over the past ten years.
 That is, of course, after a meteoric rise and then fall to/from \$100K.
-Given the trajectory of lot sales over the last few years, I expect we'll see something similar in 2019.
+This year, we are seeing many fewer lot sales, but at a much higher median sales price!